Minnesota Land Use/Cover: Recent (1969-present)

 Twin Cities metropolitan area (Anoka, Carver, Dakota, Hennepin,

-Ramsey, Scott and Washington Counties; MLCCS covers portions of these
+Ramsey, Scott and Washington counties; MLCCS covers portions of these

 counties and also includes areas in some